crf8472/libarcstk/DESIGN.md

 ## Linkage

 - Libarcstk does never ever put anything in the global namespace.
-Everything that is part of libarcstk *must* reside in the ``arcs`` namespace or one of its contained namespaces.
+Everything that is part of libarcstk *must* reside in the ``arcstk`` namespace or one of its contained namespaces.
-- When it is arcs-global, it should have ``extern`` linkage to avoid unnecessary instances.
+- When it is arcstk-global, it should have ``extern`` linkage to avoid unnecessary instances.
 - What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it an unnamed namespace.
 Avoid the ``static`` qualifier for defining linkage.